VOLTTRON/volttron/docs/source/introduction/platform-install.rst

 It may be possible to deploy VOLTTRON on a system not listed above but may involve some troubleshooting and dependency management on the part of the user.

+In order to support historians, the python installation must include the built-in sqlite3 support (a compile time option).
+This is included in all of the linux distribution packages referenced above, which is the recommended and supported way of running python.
+In cases where a user needs to compile their own python (not an officially supported configuration), make sure that the sqlite3 option is enabled.

 Step 2 - Clone VOLTTRON code
 ============================